-Matheson is the number one ranked funds law practice in Ireland, acting for 27% of Irish domiciled investment funds by assets under management as at 30 June 2013.
-Led by 10 partners, the practice comprises 40 asset management and investment fund lawyers and professionals in total.
-The group's expertise in UCITS and alternative investment funds is reflected in its tier one ranking by Chambers Europe, the European Legal 500 and the IFLR, and the team is specifically recognised for its abilities with respect to complex mandates.
-Matheson was the first Irish law firm to be named European Law Firm of the Year by The Hedge Fund Journal, and is the only Irish law firm to have received the prestigious European Advisor of the Year award from Funds Europe.
+Matheson is the number one ranked funds law practice in Ireland, acting for 28% of Irish domiciled investment funds by assets under management as at 30 June 2015.
+Led by 11 partners, the practice comprises 50 asset management and investment fund lawyers and professionals in total.
+The group's expertise in UCITS and alternative investment funds is reflected in its tier one ranking by Chambers Europe, the European Legal 500 and the IFLR1000, and the team is specifically recognised for its abilities with respect to complex mandates.